EUCAIM/Glossary/2-Glossary.md

 ### Personal data

-According to Article 3 (1) of Regulation (EU) 2018/1725: "‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person" [[46]](3-References.md#ref-46).
+According to Article 3 (1) of Regulation (EU) 2018/1725: "'personal data' means any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person" [[46]](3-References.md#ref-46).

 Name and the social security number are two examples of personal data which relate directly to a person.
 However, the definition extends further and also encompasses for instance e-mail addresses and the office phone number of an employee.
 Other examples of personal data can be found in information on physical disabilities, in medical records and in an employee's evaluation.